 3. Using Fetch

-is a built-in API for executing HTTP requests that offers a modern and user-friendly syntax.
+fetch is a built-in API for executing HTTP requests that offers a modern and user-friendly syntax.
 It allows you to access resources in any format and provides the ability to work with promises, which simplifies the processing of asynchronous operations.

 Advantages of Fetch